 The APVMA will also apply conditions of registration that oblige registration holders to conduct weed audits, report weed escapes identified from such audits, and taking follow up action to deal with weed escapes.
 These conditions are necessary as the over-the-top use pattern of a herbicide can result in an increased potential for the development of weed resistance to the relevant active constituent.

 Address the effects of the use of the product on other industries or any other possible unintended effects or implications of its use.
-See the guidelines relating to Part 7A—Environmental chemistry and fate and Part 7B—Environmental toxicology for more comprehensive guidance on effects on the environment.
+See the data guidelines (Part 7) for more comprehensive guidance on effects on the environment.
 Consider and provide any environmental assessment reports on the active constituent already received from previous applications where necessary.
-If deleterious effects are observed during the efficacy trials, record and discuss them in the same format as for the Efficacy and crop safety section.
+If deleterious effects are observed during the efficacy trials, record and discuss them in the same format as for the efficacy and crop safety section.

 Consider the movement of mobile chemicals by water in the soil to non-target crops, and the potential carryover of herbicide residues in dead plant material, such as straw from treated crops that may be used to mulch sensitive crops, such as grapevines.
 Secondary poisoning effects may need to be considered; for example, killed rodents may need to be disposed of to avoid poisoning predatory or scavenging birds, and carnivores and insectivorous birds may be poisoned by eating insects treated with insecticide.